BIS Certification for Foreign Manufacturers - BIS FMCS Certificate - Standphill India

 What is the ISI Mark for Foreign Manufacturers?

-The ISI Mark is a quality mark issued under BIS certification.
-It shows that the certified product complies with the applicable Indian Standard.
-The ISI mark generally contains:
+The ISI Mark is the quality mark issued under BIS certification.
+It confirms that a product complies with the applicable Indian Standard.
+For foreign manufacturers, the ISI Mark carries the same format as the domestic mark:

 • Indian Standard Number at the top